 Helpful PositivePsychology.com Resources

-There are various resources available at PositivePsychology.com, which may help individuals identify areas in which their relationships may be inadequate or damaging, as well as ways to enhance feelings of self-love and self-acceptance.
+There are various resources available at PositivePsychology.com that may help individuals identify areas where their relationships may be inadequate or damaging, as well as ways to enhance feelings of self-love and self-acceptance.

 Here are six examples: